 Heroin High, Symptoms & Effects

-If you’ve never used heroin, you may wonder what a heroin high is like, or if you fear you have a loved one using the drug, you may wonder things such as what the symptoms and effects of a heroin high are.
-Facts about a heroin high are detailed below.
+If you’ve never used heroin, you may wonder what a heroin high is like, or if you fear you have a loved one using the drug, you may wonder what the symptoms and effects of a heroin high are.
+More information about a heroin high is detailed below.